John Wanamaker: Early life and education

+Career

+At the age of 19, Wanamaker was hired by the Philadelphia YMCA, and served as the first corresponding secretary in the YMCA national organization.

 Department store business

-Wanamaker opened his first store in 1861, in partnership with his brother in-law Nathan Brown, called "Oak Hall", at Sixth and Market Streets in Philadelphia, adjacent to the site of George Washington's Presidential home.
+In 1861, Wanamaker opened his first store in partnership with his brother in-law Nathan Brown.
+The store, called "Oak Hall", was located at 6th and Market Streets in Philadelphia, adjacent to the site of the residence and offices of George Washington during his presidency.

 Oak Hall grew substantially based on Wanamaker's then-revolutionary principle: "One price and goods returnable".

-In 1869, he opened his second store at 818 Chestnut Street and capitalizing on his own name (due to the untimely death of his brother-in-law) and growing reputation, renamed the company John Wanamaker & Co.
+In 1869, he opened his second store at 818 Chestnut Street, and, capitalizing on his own name due to the untimely death of his brother-in-law and growing reputation, renamed the company John Wanamaker & Co.
 In 1875, he purchased an abandoned railroad depot and converted it into a large store, called John Wanamaker & Co.
 "The Grand Depot".
 Wanamaker's is considered the first department store in Philadelphia.

 Wanamaker Building

-The "Wanamaker Building" is a large, 12-story granite store in Philadelphia, designed by famous Chicago architect Daniel H. Burnham and completed in 1910.
-It was dedicated by US President William Howard Taft on December 30, 1911.
-The store stands on the site of "The Grand Depot", encompassing an entire block at the corner of Thirteenth and Market Streets across from Philadelphia's City Hall.
+The Wanamaker Building is a large, 12-story granite store in Philadelphia, designed by Chicago architect Daniel H. Burnham and completed in 1910.
+It was dedicated by U.S. President William Howard Taft on December 30, 1911.
+The store stands on the site of "The Grand Depot", encompassing an entire block at the corner of 13th and Market Streets across from Philadelphia City Hall.
 The new store, The Wanamaker Building, which still stands today, became a Philadelphia institution.
-Originally all the space was devoted to the department store and company offices.
-The building has remained an integral part of the Philadelphia culture.
-The upper office tower was marketed as the Wanamaker Office Building in 2018.
+The entire building was initially devoted to the department store and company offices.

+The building has remained an integral part of Philadelphia culture.
+In 2018, the upper office tower was marketed as the Wanamaker Office Building.

 Grand Court

-The Wanamaker Building's most notable feature is its seven-story, marble-clad central atrium, commonly known as the Grand Court.
+The Wanamaker Building's most notable feature is its seven-story, marble-clad central atrium, known as the "Grand Court".
 The Grand Court quickly became a Philadelphia favorite, highlighted by the Wanamaker Eagle and the Wanamaker Grand Court Organ.

-The Grand Court has been featured in major motion pictures, such as: Nasty Habits (1977), Mannequin (1987), Blow Out (1981), and 12 Monkeys (1995).
+The Grand Court has been featured in several movies, including Nasty Habits in 1977, Mannequin in 1987, Blow Out in 1981, and 12 Monkeys in 1995.